camilolopez/java-code-your-future/README.md

 ## Practice:

-1. Implements all unit test cases in JUnit for the services methods implemented in the previous topic.
+1. Implements all unit test cases in JUnit for the methods implemented in the farm application.

 ## Commit: